iden3/docs/mkdocs/docs/getting-started/identity/identity-types.md

 ### Limitations of Regular Identity

-Currently, adding Ethereum key to the Claims Tree and using it for authentication and proving is not practical, because it's very computationally expensive to verify ECDSA signatures in zk-circuits.
-Also, having user's Ethereum address there's no way to get user identifier from it, so dApps would need to authenticate user additionally to get the identifier.
+Currently, adding an Ethereum key to the Claims Tree and using it for authentication and proving is not practical, because it's very computationally expensive to verify ECDSA signatures in zk-circuits.
+Also, having the user's Ethereum address there's no way to get a user identifier from it, so dApps would need to authenticate the user additionally to get the identifier.

 ## Ethereum-controlled Identity